peterhinch/micropython-async/v3/docs/TUTORIAL.md

             # things to happen at the same time
 ```

-A cooperative scheduler such as `uasyncio` enables classes such as this to be
+A cooperative scheduler such as `asyncio` enables classes such as this to be
 created.

 ###### [Contents](./TUTORIAL.md#contents)